ofelix03/transformer/README.md

 * **Transformer::setRequestKeys(array $reqKeys = [])**

-	This method allows you to set the $request keys after you've already created an instance of  `Ofelix03\Transformer\Transformer` class.
+	This method allows you to define the $request keys after you've already created an instance of  `Ofelix03\Transformer\Transformer` class.
 	**NB**: If this method is to be called, it should be called before calling `Transformer::transform()` else a run-time exception is thrown.

 * **Transformer::setMorphKeys(array $morphKeys = [])**